RESTORE Engine Restorer - Frequently Asked Questions

 No, RESTORE Engine Restorer is not formulated for use in 2 stroke engines using a petrol/oil mix, but it can be introduced down the spark-plug hole with the piston half-way down the bore.
 You can also use RESTORE Engine Restorer in 2 strokes where the oil is contained in a separate reservoir.
 Most modern scooters (Piaggio, Aprilia, Yamaha, Sym etc.) have a separate oil reservoir and all you do is pour 125ml into a full tank of oil.

 RESTORE Engine Restorer should not be used in any engine using engine oil as a hydraulic fluid, pumping it at high pressure to regulate or actuate other engine functions.
 The HEUI diesel engine is one of these.
 Although rare in the UK, HEUI engines are found in Ford Power Stroke and Navistar engines, some International and Caterpillar brand truck engines and some Isuzu Troopers (4JX1 engines).
 A HEUI engine is a high efficiency diesel engine where the injectors operate off engine oil pumped at high pressure – DO NOT USE RESTORE IN THIS ENGINE.
-A HEUI engine has two oil filters.
+A HEUI engine has two oil filters and two oil pumps - one low pressure and one high pressure.
 If you are in any doubt as to whether yours is a HEUI engine, please ask your dealer before using RESTORE Engine Restorer or call our technical helpline 01728 726620.

 For best results, RESTORE should be added when changing the oil & filter.
 For even better results, flush the engine with a mild flushing agent (automatic transmission fluid is ideal), fit a cheap oil filter to catch all the sludge and then change the oil and filter again, this time using a quality filter, the recommended oil and adding RESTORE.
 To avoid overfilling, make sure to reduce the amount of oil that you would normally add by about a pint (500 ml), add RESTORE and then top up using the dipstick to get a correct oil level.
 After 1000 miles or 20 hours driving RESTORE will have done its job and you can either leave it in the oil until the next oil change, or if you wish you can change the oil a third time and then add in your normal friction-reducing package.